fastify/fastify-swagger/README.md

 | `^1.x`         | `^1.x`          |

-Please note that if a Fastify version is out of support, then so are the corresponding version(s) of this plugin in the table above.
+Please note that if a Fastify version is out of support, then so are the corresponding versions of this plugin in the table above.
 See [Fastify's LTS policy](https://github.com/fastify/fastify/blob/main/docs/Reference/LTS.md) for more details.